-Category Group Index: MSCI ACWI Ex USA NR USD Category Index: MSCI World Ex USA SMID NR USD Morningstar Index: Morningstar Gbl Mkts xUS GR USD
+Category Group Index: MSCI ACWI Ex USA NR USD Category Index: MSCI World Ex USA SMID NR USD Morningstar Index: Morningstar GbI Mkts xUS GR USD

-World Stock
+World Large Stock

+World large stock portfolios invest in a variety of international stocks that are larger.
 World-stock portfolios have few geographical limitations.
-It is common for these portfolios to invest the majority of their assets in the U.S., Europe, and Japan, with the remainder divided among the globe's smaller markets.
+It is common for these portfolios to invest the majority of their assets in developed markets, with the remainder divided among the globe's smaller markets.
 These portfolios typically have 20%-60% of assets in U.S. stocks.